 Here, $d(\cdot, \cdot)$ depends on the oriented distance: in contrast to point landmarks discussed above, the orientation β_o represents the angle of the observed line, not the angle of a polar coordinate.
-As a result a simple observation model which does not take into account oriented distance, would assign equal likelihood to the situation where the robot observes the which eliminates high likelihood of the unplausible situation.
+As a result a simple observation model which does not take into account oriented distance, would assign equal likelihood to the situation where the robot observes the line behind itself and in front of itself, although the position of the line in front of or behind the robot can be directly inferred from the observation.
+We therefore set in Eqn.
+(4)

+which eliminates high likelihood of the implausible situation.
 In contrast to corner observations, we cannot make a distinction between the seven long lines in our world.
 We use Eqn.
 (2) to determine the most likely match on a per-particle basis.
-Note, however, that due to monotonicity of exp, for the arg max computation in Eqn.
+Note, however, that due to monotonicity of \exp , for the $\arg\max$ computation in Eqn.
 (2) it is not necessary to evaluate the likelihood in Eqn.
 (5) completely.
-Instead, we apply $\exp(\cdot)$ after the association has been made and rely on the minimum argument of exp for the association decision itself.
+Instead, we apply $\exp(\cdot)$ after the association has been made and rely on the minimum argument of \exp for the association decision itself.
 In Fig. 3 (top left) we visualize the belief resulting from the observation of the two lines in Fig. 1.